dongguaguaguagua/hybrid-fonts-for-sublime/README.md

 ![Cpp Image](https://raw.githubusercontent.com/dongguaguaguagua/hybrid-fonts-for-sublime/main/images/Snipaste_2023-01-09_20-33-56.png)

+### Fira Code & operator mono book italic

+Please rename `Fira-Code-60002/FiraCodeRegular-OperatorMonoBookItalic.ttf` into `FiraCode-Italic.ttf` then install it.
+Don't forget to uninstall the previous italic font to avoid confliction.

+Book italic font is bolder than light italic.

 ### Fira Code Regular With Changed `g` and `a`

 Please rename `Fira-Code-60002/FiraCodeRegular-changed-ga.ttf` into `FiraCode-Regular.ttf` then install it.
 Don't forget to uninstall the previous regular font to avoid confliction.